Eleanor Keaton: Later life

 In 1995, the centenary of Buster's birth, film retrospectives and conferences were held in the U.S. and Canada.
 Eleanor attended events in Berlin, Rio de Janeiro, New York, Los Angeles, Muskegon, Michigan, and Piqua, Kansas.

 In June 1998, Keaton donated more than 900 items of her husband's personal memorabilia from 1938 to 1966 to the Margaret Herrick Library of the Academy of Motion Picture Arts and Sciences at the urging of biographer Jeffrey Vance, who argued that these materials should be preserved in an archive rather than in the hands of private collectors or sold at auction.
 This memorabilia included "very early original vintage photographs from Keaton's infancy, childhood, and vaudeville days, as well as a Keaton family photo album of snapshots dating from 1909 to 1917".
 Keaton also gifted film stills and other memorabilia to the Buster Keaton Memorial Museum in Piqua.
 She contributed many stories and personal photographs to Vance for his 2001 coffee-table book Buster Keaton Remembered.

 Keaton also owned a pet shop and bred St. Bernard dogs descended from one of Buster's pets.
 Some of these dogs appeared in the Beethoven film series.
 After closing her shop in 1983, she volunteered as a docent at the Greater Los Angeles Zoo.
 She also served as a gag consultant for Hollywood filmmakers such as Mel Brooks, and was invited to speak at silent-film screenings, such as the annual Last Remaining Seats film series at the Los Angeles Conservancy.

 Memberships and affiliations

 Keaton was an honorary member of the International Buster Keaton Society and The Sons of the Desert, a Laurel and Hardy appreciation society.

-Personal life
+Death

 In October 1998, Keaton was hospitalized at the Motion Picture Relief Fund Hospital in Woodland Hills suffering from emphysema and lung cancer.
 She died on October 19, 1998, aged 80.
 Her remains were cremated.

+Filmography

 Portrayals

 Eleanor Keaton's relationship with Buster Keaton is the subject of the 2022 semi-fictionalized novel Third Act by Kevin Mori, in which the two narrate alternating chapters.